coder2077/fastsaverclient/README.md

 # FastSaverClient

-A Python client for interacting with the FastSaver API to download and manage media content.
+A Python async client for interacting with the FastSaver API.

 ## Installation